ZBOSK-II/emfuzzer/README.md

 Test Case.
 For each test case following experiment steps will be performed:

- 1. Setups tasks will be executed and their results stored.
+ 1. Setup tasks will be executed and their results stored.
  2. Monitoring tasks will be started.
  3. Injector will use Test Case data to perform the main experiment task (e.g. fuzzing data injection).
  4. Injector will observe system behaviour to capture result of the injection.
  5. Monitoring tasks will finish, their results stored.
- 6. Checks tasks will be executed and their results stored.
+ 6. Check tasks will be executed and their results stored.
  7. Go to 1 for next Test Case.

 Configuration